 Ensuring product quality in a proactive manner

 As Compass has matured, Bugsnag has become a tool for measuring quality over time.
-In addition, Bugsnag has made it significantly easier for MongoDB’s Compass team to troubleshoot bugs, helping them deliver on their promise of product stability.
+In addition, Bugsnag has made it significantly easier for MongoDB’s Compass team to troubleshoot bugs, helping them deliver on their promise of application stability.
 “We are working on mission critical environments and therefore keeping our customers' trust is imperative.
 With Bugsnag, I’m able to quickly respond to gaps in quality and continuously make the product better,” states Hrabovsky.
 “And, I even save at least an hour each day.”
 Weaver also mentions there are plenty of cases where a customer reaches out to point out a bug, but they have already identified it and are in the process of fixing it.

 “Bugsnag helps the Compass team sleep better at night, safe in the knowledge that our users are getting the best possible experience.”